ArendPeter/GameMakerGuide/docs/1_Pong_ExtremeEdition/3_Sound.md

 ![](../../assets/images/import_sfx.gif)

 > **Note on copyright:** Whenever you use sounds from other people assets, make sure you have their permission.
-I got Juli's permission to use her music, and all the sound files are creative commons (meaning they can be used freely without permission)
+I got Juli's permission to use her music, and all the sound effect files are creative commons

 TODO: figure out how to officially credit everyone, the sfx are creative commons, but some of them still require attribution